 You can also read more on energy saving tips to help keep costs down.

-WM is committed to providing energy-efficient homes and supporting low-carbon living for its customers and communities.
-Through our own premises, working methods, partners and suppliers, we also strive to be an environmentally aware, green business.
+We are committed to providing energy-efficient homes and supporting low-carbon living for our communities.
+Through our own premises, working methods, partners and suppliers, we also strive to be an environmentally aware business.

 We have a group-wide sustainability strategy, which sets targets to reduce our carbon footprint and environmental impact.
+We are also measuring our progress through the housing sector’s SHIFT accreditation, which will verify our actions and improvement as well as allowing us to benchmark against others in the sector: http://www.sustainablehomes.co.uk/shift/.
 To help us, we have a wide and growing range of partnerships, including:

 We strive to make homes and other buildings as energy efficient as possible.
 Measures include:

 - external, loft and cavity wall insulation